- Currently, there is no evidence that transmission from pets to people or from pet-to-pet is part of the COVID-19 outbreak.

 The virus has since all over the world and claimed the lives of over 370,000 people, leading the World Health Organization (WHO) to declare the fast-spreading virus, also known as COVID-19, a “public health emergency of international concern.”
 In March of 2019, WHO officially declared the virus a pandemic.

 As organizations like the WHO and the U.S. Centers for Disease Control (CDC) work to understand the virus and control the spread, questions are popping up about whether we should also be concerned about COVID-19 and our pets.

 “There is no evidence that transmission [from pets to people] or from pet-to-pet is part of the current outbreak,” says Dr. Kate E Creevy, veterinarian and Mark Chapman Chair in Shelter Medicine and Companion Animal Health at Texas A&M University College of Veterinary Medicine.

 IDEXX Laboratories, a global veterinary diagnostics firm, tested thousands of canine and feline specimens for SARS-CoV-2, the virus that causes COVID-19, and found no cases in pets.
 The test results align with the current beliefs that the virus is primarily transmitted from person-to-person and supports the recommendation against testing pets at this time.

-There have been only three reports of pets testing positive for the coronavirus worldwide—two dogs and one cat.
+There have been only a few reports of pets testing positive for the coronavirus worldwide.